Last updated on July 18th, 2018

 You ran out of juice.

 Yes, it can be that simple.
-If the temperature of the atomizer coil gets too hot, the e-juice burns.
+If the temperature of the atomizer coil gets too hot, the e-juice burns and you get what’s known as a dry hit.
 The main reason why this happens is because there’s enough e-liquid in the tank.
 The e-liquid absorbs some of the heat produced by the vaporizing process preventing the coil from overheating.

 Also, each time the e-liquid gets vaporized, the wick dries out just a bit, so keeping it moist with e-juice slows down the drying process.